Toyota Corolla (E160): Hong Kong

-In Hong Kong, the Corolla was based on the Japanese market model, initially available with the 1.5-liter 1NZ-FE engine in Advantage and Luxury trim levels.
+In Hong Kong, the Corolla was based on the Japanese market model, initially available with the 1.5-litre 1NZ-FE engine in Advantage and Luxury trim levels.
 The smaller 1.5 L engine and car size contributes to a lower vehicle license levy.

-In April 2015, Toyota in Hong Kong released the facelift model with the 1.5-liter 2NR-FKE engine in Luxury and Super Luxury trim levels.
+In April 2015, Toyota in Hong Kong released the facelift model with the 1.5-litre 2NR-FKE engine in Luxury and Super Luxury trim levels.

 The Corolla sold in Hong Kong is made in Japan, although it does vary from the Japanese market model with minor revisions to the interior, such as the inclusion of the tachometer and automatic climate air conditioning control in the Super Luxury variant.

 New Zealand

 The wagon is also sold in New Zealand, aimed primarily at business and fleet customers.
 Available solely in GX trim, it includes a tachometer, but otherwise is very similar to the Japanese model wagon.
 Manual transmission and CVT are both available.
 Toyota New Zealand released the facelift model in July 2015.